 Living With Back Pain

 Millions of people will experience lower back pain in their lifetimes.
-Those pains can range from mild to moderate to severe.
-While back pain itself can be a serious and debilitating condition, it can also be a symptom of something else.
+While back pain can be a serious and debilitating condition, it can also be a symptom of something else, which is why treatment is so important.

 People who find themselves experiencing chronic, unexplained back pain or sudden and severe pain should not just take a painkiller and carry on.
 Instead, they should take the time to see a doctor to make sure their back pain isn’t due to a serious injury or illness.